A classic pace of life that's teeming with style.

 Originally named for Declaration of Independence signer Charles Carroll, Carroll Garden’s cultural history spans most of western Europe -- from Irish and Norwegian-Americans, who settled here throughout the first half of the 19th century, to a mid-century Italian-American influx, and finally, a late 1990s wave of French immigrants.
 It’s history may sound typical, but in a sea of “trendy Brooklyn ‘hoods”, Carroll Gardens remains an anomaly for one vital reason: newcomers remain notoriously committed to preserving -- and supporting -- the communities that first called it home.

-Carroll Gardens’ charm is an even split between the best of old and new.
+Carroll Gardens’ homes for sale have a charm that is split between the best of old and new.
 A healthy mix of butchers, bakers, and designer clothing makers add up to a neighborhood scene that feels equally hip and historic.

 Diverse dining and shopping options, parks, and culture options come nights and weekends.